-A report that two small children had been left alone in a motel room Sunday resulted in the arrest of the children's mother on felony charges.
+A report that several small children had been left alone Thursday afternoon resulted in the arrest of the children's mother for endangering their welfare.

-A report that two small children had been left alone in a motel room Sunday resulted in the arrest of the children’s mother on felony charges.
+A report that several small children had been left alone Thursday afternoon resulted in the arrest of the children’s mother for endangering their welfare.

-The children were turned over to the Department of Human Services.
+Funderburg reported that Perry was arrested when she arrived home.
+The children were turned over to the Arkansas Department of Social Services.